catherinepope/papermod/content/posts/recording-and-transcribing-with-macwhisper.md

 As you might've have spotted from the name, this tool only works on a Mac.
 As I'm lucky enough not to have used a Windows machine for many years, I don't know what the PC equivalent might be.

 MacWhisper is much less accurate than [AudioPen](../capturing-research-notes-with-audiopen/).
 I find it sometimes doesn't include any punctuation, or inserts a jaunty "Thank you for watching!" at the end of the transcript.
-For me, this is a reasonable compromised in exchange for data privacy.
+For me, this is a reasonable compromise in exchange for data privacy.
 I use AudioPen where accuracy matters; MacWhisper where privacy is more important.

 You can improve both the speed and accuracy of MacWhisper by downloading a larger transcription model.
 The largest models are several gigabytes, though, so you need plenty of space on your hard drive.
 MacWhisper works fine with the default model, but the larger one is more powerful.